 Joe also worked as a page designer and copy editor for the Rocky Mountain News, as news editor at the Longmont Daily Times-Call and graphics editor at the Greeley Tribune.
 He graduated with a degree in journalism from the University of Colorado-Boulder.
 He has lived in Colorado since age 5 and attended Bear Creek High School.

-Joe has master's degree in international affairs, with an emphasis in international energy policy, from the Johns Hopkins University School of Advanced International Studies in Washington, D.C.
+Joe has a Master's of International Affairs, with an emphasis in international energy policy, from the Johns Hopkins University School of Advanced International Studies in Washington, D.C.
 He spent one academic year in Bologna, Italy.

-In the summer of 2011, Joe wrestled alligators in the San Luis Valley and summited the Crestone Needle within a 48-hour span, but these days, he’s lucky to survive a jog around the lake.
-Joe and his wife, Anna, live in Lakewood.
-They have two kids.
+In the summer of 2011, Joe wrestled alligators in the San Luis Valley and summited the Crestone Needle within a 48-hour span.
+Joe and his wife, Anna, live in Lakewood with two kids and a flock of chickens.